Central America: A Quest for the Progression of Economic Value. Bonus-Season V. Episode 2. Sugar Sugar America Part 2. The Dutch sugar

 Closing words.

 This episode has been challenging.
-We have been filtering many books and sources of information regarding the engagements of the Dutch West India Company in America, and there are plenty of knowledge holes that we are still trying to fill.
-The WIC was the political and commercial arm of the Netherlands to expand its influence in the West Indies.
-However, the Dutch were also engaged in North America and Asia through the VOC (The Dutch East India Company).
+We have been filtering many books and sources of information regarding the engagements of the Dutch West India Company in America (WIC), and there are plenty of knowledge holes that we are still trying to fill.
+The WIC was the political and commercial arm of the Netherlands, utilized to expand its influence in the West Indies (this area corresponds to North America, the Antilles, Central America´s Atlantic Coast, the wild coast of Colombia, Venezuela, the Guianas, Brazil, and Western Africa).
+However, the Dutch were also engaged in Asia through the VOC (The Dutch East India Company).
 In terms of sugar, the Dutch were not enthralled in the business as much as they were engaged in the shipping of goods, including slaves, for the rest of the plantations of the empires.
-Ultimately, since the Dutch were privileged with a maritime supremacy (before Britain took the first place during the 19th century), it is undoubtedly true that the Netherlands used all this power (lawfully, illegally, and concealed under other flags) to distribute and re-export all the tropical products from America, including sugar.
+Ultimately, since the Dutch were privileged with a maritime supremacy (before Britain took the first place during the 19th century), it is undoubtedly true that the Netherlands used all this power (lawfully, illegally, and concealed under other flags) to distribute and re-export all the tropical products from America, mainly sugar.

 Announcement.
 We have initiated a journey of comparing each of the 5 main empires’ sugar business models for production, processing, and distribution of the sugar cane.
 We are drafting most of the content using the fast-track method.
 There is additional information that I will prepare over the weekend, particularly in relation to access to capital and the review of the sugar production value chain of Suriname.
 However, be aware that the Dutch were also producing sugar in Asia, mainly on the island of Java, Indonesia.
 Our next chapter will correspond to the model of Britain.